microsoft/SynapseML/website/versioned_docs/version-0.10.1/reference/developer-readme.md

     - Activate the `synapseml` conda environment by running `conda env create -f environment.yml` from the `synapseml` directory.
     :::note
-    If you're using a Windows machine, please remove `horovod==0.25.0` requirement in the environment.yml file, because horovod installation only supports Linux or macOS.
+    If you're using a Windows machine, please remove `horovod` requirement in the environment.yml file, because horovod installation only supports Linux or macOS.
 Horovod is used only for namespace `synapse.ml.dl`.
     :::
 1. Install pre-commit